AhmadTariq-4090/ML-Model-Performance-Comparisons-uisnig-Serial-Parallel-GPU-Processing/README.md

 ## Repository structure

-- `claude.ipynb` — primary pipeline notebook (data loading, preprocessing, training modes).
+- `implementation code.ipynb` — primary pipeline notebook (data loading, preprocessing, training modes).
-- `implementation code.ipynb` — additional experiments and implementation notes.
 - `serial.py`, `parallel.py`, `gpu.py` — script variants / helpers (if present in the repo).
 - `pdc_dataset_with_target.csv` — dataset (place in repository root or provide a full path).
-- Slides / reports: presentation and performance report files used for the course.
+-  reports: performance report files used for the course.

 Note: file names may vary slightly; open the project root to verify exact filenames.